gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 }
 {% endpygments %}

-Note that `layer` is an `Option` - an `Entity` doesn't need to be associated with a layer.
+Note that the `layer` field is an `Option` - an `Entity` doesn't need to be associated with a layer.
 Only entities associated with layers will be returned when querying which entities are at a given coordinate.

-Here's the relevant part of the api to `SpatialTable`.
+Here's the relevant part of the `SpatialTable` interface.
 Note that it's generic over the type of layers in each cell.
-The full documentation is in [`spatial_table`'s documentation](https://docs.rs/spatial_table/0.2.0/spatial_table/struct.SpatialTable.html).
+The full interface is specified in [`spatial_table`'s documentation](https://docs.rs/spatial_table/0.2.0/spatial_table/struct.SpatialTable.html).
 {% pygments rust %}
 impl<L: spatial_table::Layers> SpatialTable<L> {
-    // creates a new SpatialTable<L> with given dimensions pub fn new(size: Size) -> Self { ... }
+    // Creates a new SpatialTable<L> with given dimensions pub fn new(size: Size) -> Self { ... }

     // Returns the location (coord and layer) of a given entity